Connect with others who understand.

 • Older age

-• Using hormone replacement therapy during menopause
+• Using hormone replacement therapy after menopause

-• Never having birthed children
+• Never having given birth

 Some of these risk factors can’t be controlled.
 However, there are steps a person can take to reduce their ovarian cancer risk.
 People who breastfeed develop ovarian cancer at lower rates.
 Additionally, using hormonal birth control methods such as oral contraceptives (birth control pills) or IUDs can lower a person’s risk.